-In its 14-year history, ARTSGALA has raised more than $1.6 million to fund over 400 scholarships for students in the fine and performing arts at Wright State University.
+In its 17-year history, ARTSGALA has raised more than $2.2 million to fund hundreds of scholarships for students in the fine and performing arts at Wright State University.
 Everyone benefits from this unique event.
 Sponsors and patrons join many community friends to enjoy a spectacular evening featuring the best Wright State has to offer in art, music, theatre, dance and motion pictures and the students benefit from the scholarships raised.

 This scholarship money is crucial for our arts programs and students.
 The funds help departments attract and retain top-notch, talented students without whom we could not maintain our high caliber programs.
 The arts programs are rigorous and very demanding of students’ time.
-Many students are in class, training, and rehearsals all day long and have little time for their studies rather than worrying about fully funding their education.
+Many students are in class, training, and rehearsals all day long and have little time for outside employment.
+ARTSGALA Scholarships allow them to focus on studying and honing their craft rather than worrying about fully funding their education.
+This in turn lessens their cost burden and prepares them for employment success upon graduation.

 "Being accepted to Wright State was very exciting for me.
 Receiving the ARTSGALA scholarship meant even more, because it felt like I was being told "You can do it, we have faith in you."
 It was a great help and encouragement to me throughout my time at Wright State and I am so thankful for the opportunities it provided me."